 Read skier and snowboarder-submitted reviews on Pats Peak that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Pats Peak stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Pats Peak review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Pats Peak vs. other ski resorts (up to 10 total).

 Reviews for Pats Peak

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 I was shocked to read about the parking issues in another review.
 We were there on Presidents’ Weekend and fully expected a complete zoo.